Lifestyle Changes to Manage Metabolic Syndrome

 Ask your doctor to suggest programs and/or medications to help you

 Drink alcohol in moderation only.

-- One alcoholic drink per day for women
+- One or less alcoholic drink per day for women

-- Two alcoholic drinks per day for men
+- Two or less alcoholic drinks per day for men

 Control Your Stress Level

 Stress can contribute to weight gain and heart disease.
 Learn relaxation and

 Chan DC, Watts, Ng TW, Yamashita S, Barrett PH.
 Effect of weight loss on markers of triglyceride-rich lipoprotein metabolism in the metabolic syndrome.